 You could also call this heading “Our philosophy” or “Our vision.”
 We know Alien Civilizations Exist.
 Therefore we use the acronym ACE in our ACO Association.
-ACE Folklife Society is all aboout our art, culture, education.
+ACE Folklife Society is all about our art, culture, education.
 ACO Ascension Center Organization is all about our Universal Life Ministers.
 We share a new way of life sharing ancient wisdom and new thought teachings.
+We bringing together the spiritual narrative with the scientific narrative and changing what is thought of as reality.

 Theresa Janette Thurmond, Janet Kira Lessin, and Tommy Hawksblood shared our first co-creation as Stargate to the Cosmos on June 6, 2012 on Blog Talk Radio with the new TJ Morris ET Radio Show on a Sunday.
 The ACO Association adopted the ACO Ascension Center Organization for both Maui and the Buf Island Hawaii.
 Janet in Maui, and Tommy on the Big Island joined Theresa also known as TJ Morris of Kentucky USA of the time.
 Theresa J Morris is now in Gulf Breeze, Florida and runs the corporate office.